❮

 print("not allowed")

-end -- some people forget multiple ends
+end -- some people forget multiple ends, this one is to end the function

 This is also why it’s good to indent your code properly to easily tell where blocks begin and where they end.
+Whenver a new block starts, add tabs to the left of the code to move the lines farther to the right.
+This immensely helps with seeing where blocks begin and end at a glance.

 -- good: